lnis-uofu/OpenFPGA/docs/source/manual/file_formats/clock_network.rst

 Clock Network (.xml)
 --------------------

-.. note:: If you choose to route the global signal through the programmable network, you should set the ``--clock_modelling ideal`` when running VPR.
+.. note:: If you choose to route the global signal through the programmable network, you should set the ``--clock_modeling ideal`` when running VPR.

 The XML-based clock network description language is used to describe